This is the topic that we sometimes feel nobody wants to discuss.

 As a result of this accident, our friend is now unable to move and has been hospitalised.
 He will now also require surgery shortly to address the bone fractures.

-Just imagining what would have happened had the real estate agent not showed up scares us… He could have been lying there longer in pain.
+Just imagining what would have happened had the real estate agent not shown up.
+It scares us… He could have been lying there longer in pain.

 As a builder that treat our team of subcontractors as though they are family, this news broke our hearts and made us feel deeply frustrated.